Discover the top 10 things to do in Bisbee, Arizona, a charming, historic southwest American town.

 Take a one hour underground mine train tour to explore the history of the Queen Mine.
 Reservations should be made.

-An after dark ghost tour of the historic area, stairways and alleys.
-Reservations are suggested.
+Take an after dark ghost tour of the historic area, stairways and alleys.

 Muheim Heritage House